vinush-vigneswaran/c-sharp-notes/README.md

 # C# 10 and .NET 6

-This is a repository for notes on C# learning progress.
-These notes are made from the textbook "C# 10 and .NET 6" by  Mark J. Price
+Notes on C# and .NET from "C# 10 and .NET 6" textbook by Mark J. Price

 ### Pre-requisites